Rome, the eternal city

 Regular flight Rennes-Rome

-Departing from Rennes, you can fly to Rome all year round via Lyon with HOP!, via Paris with Air France or via Barcelona with Vueling.
+Departing from Rennes, you can fly to Rome all year round via Lyon with HOP!, via Paris with Air France or via Amsterdam with KLM.

 - Capital city : Rome